mui/material-ui/docs/data/joy/components/select/select.md

 ## Introduction

-The `Select` displays a list of `Option` components inside a popup.
+Users can trigger a popup by clicking on the `Select` which then displays a list of `Option` components.

 {{"demo": "SelectUsage.js", "hideToolbar": true}}